Willard L. Beaulac

-Biography
+Early life

-Willard L. Beaulac was born on July 25, 1899 in Pawtucket, Rhode Island to Sylvester Clinton Beaulac and Lena Eleanor Jarvis.
+Willard Leon Beaulac was born on July 25, 1899, in Pawtucket, Rhode Island, to Sylvester Clinton Beaulac and Lena Eleanor Jarvis.
 He attended Brown University before joining the United States Navy in 1918.
 After his honorable discharge in 1919, he attended the School of Foreign Service at Georgetown University and graduated in 1921.

+Career

-Beaulac joined the United States Foreign Service in 1921.
-He received his first ambassadorial appointment to Paraguay in 1944. in 1947 he was named United States Ambassador to Colombia.
-He married Catherine Hazel Arrott Greene on February 25, 1935.
+Beaulac joined the United States Foreign Service in 1921 as a vice consul.
+In 1939, he was an advisor to the U.S. delegation to the 2nd American International Labor Organization.
+In 1940, he was counselor to the U.S. Embassy in Cuba and had a similar role in Spain in 1941.
+He received his first ambassadorial appointment to Paraguay in 1944.
+In 1947 he was named United States Ambassador to Colombia.

 From 1951 to 1953 he was United States Ambassador to Cuba.
 In 1953 he succeeded Claude G. Bowers as United States Ambassador to Chile.
 From 1956 to 1960 he was United States Ambassador to Argentina.
-Before retiring around 1962 he was the deputy commandant for foreign affairs of the National War College.
+Before retiring in the early 1960s, he was the deputy commandant for foreign affairs of the National War College.
+From 1967 to 1969, he was a visiting professor at Southern Illinois University.
+He was a visiting professor of political science at Ball State University from 1970 to 1971.

+Personal life

+Beaulac married Catherine Hazel Arrott Greene on February 25, 1935.
+They had three daughters and one son, Noel, Joan, Nancy Ann and Willard Leon Jr.

-Beaulac died from Alzheimer's disease in Washington, DC, on August 25, 1990, at the age of 91.
+Beaulac died from Alzheimer's disease at his home in Washington, D.C., on August 25, 1990, aged 91.
+He was buried in Rock Creek Cemetery.